SAKryukov/microtonal-fabric/article/src/article.md

 First of all, sound synthesis it totally based on [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) implemented by nearly all major browsers.
 Presently, it is based on the [W3C working draft of August 2017](https://webaudio.github.io/web-audio-api).

 This part of the application code is based on the work referenced [below](#acknowledgments), but the resulting code is radically different, due to numerous problems I found.
-The approach is based on [wavetable synthesis](https://en.wikipedia.org/wiki/Wavetable_synthesis), which is itself problematic, because quality synthesis would require more comprehensive set of samples which would take enormous amount of memory.
+The approach is based on [wavetable synthesis](https://en.wikipedia.org/wiki/Wavetable_synthesis), which is problematic, because quality synthesis would require more comprehensive set of samples which would take enormous amount of memory.
 Besides, looping is the inherent problem is such approach.

-First of all, it would be interesting to see what was the cost of extending the functionality to microtonal set of tones.
+First of all, it would be interesting to see the cost of extending the functionality to microtonal set of tones.
 It was pretty easy.
-Most important thing here was just understanding.
+Most important thing here was just about understanding.
 First of all, in the original API, pitch was expressed in integer numbers, MIDI note values, or [12-TET](https://en.wikipedia.org/wiki/Equal_temperament) *semitones*.
 Using fractional values to represent semitones seemed to work, but only at first.
 Some tones produced unbearably nasty sound.
 Simple debugging revealed a pretty bad *design bug* in the [sound fonts](https://en.wikipedia.org/wiki/SoundFont) themselves.

 The sound fonts have been represented in the form of JavaScript files, apparently converted from different source.
 I'm not familiar with the original formats and simply borrowed some of these files, but my guess was: the problem was created not by the author of [webaudiofontdata](https://github.com/surikov/webaudiofontdata), but probably by the creators of the source formats.
 The problem is: the sound samples of the same font are classified into zones which come with the gap of one semitone: say, a zone range for notes 0 to 27 is followed by the range 28 to 45.
 As a result, for the microtone between 27 and 28 semitones, the zone is not found and defaults to zone 0;